Thursday, June 23, 2011

 Dissent, Tolerance and limits- Korach 2011

-In reading the story of Korach, we are not called today to execute heretics.
+In reading the story of Korach, we are not called today to execute heretics .
 Jewish law courts have lost the authority for capital punishment some 2000 years ago.
-In the story of Korach the punishment is meted out by God alone, I would hope people don’t assume that they could take the place of God and decide who today’s Korachs are that must be destroyed.
-One meaning of the historical and conceptual Korach, can be related to appropriate and inappropriate disagreement, the nature of conflict, confusion between what Jews aspire to be and where we are at, and leadership.
+In the story of Korach the punishment is meted out by God alone , I would hope that people don’t assume that they could take the place of God and decide who today’s Korachs are that must be destroyed.
+Instead, we are invited to consider possible meanings of the historical and conceptual Korach.
+One lesson can be related to appropriate and inappropriate disagreement and leadership, the nature of conflict, and confusion between what Jews aspire to be and where we are at in reality.

 Limits of Tolerance

 While there are some who will fight for the right of anyone to say anything, I am much more inclined to support a rebel who happens to be right, or at least not horribly wrong.
-The Freedom of expression of an artist who wants to display images of nude children doesn’t really worry me.
-On the other hand, I support the right of Muslim women to cover their faces, because I think the artists is very wrong, but veiling woman’s faces is merely a choice that doesn’t resonate for me.
+The freedom of expression of an artist who wants to display images of nude children doesn’t really worry me.
+On the other hand, I support the right of Muslim women to cover their faces.
+My different stances are based on the fact that I think the artist is very wrong, but veiling woman’s faces is merely a choice that doesn’t resonate for me.
 Insurgents in Libya fighting Gaddafi have my support while insurgents fighting for a thuggish theocracy in Afghanistan don’t, because I think the Taliban are wrong.

-If we are not absolute in our defence of freedom of expression and dissent, then the principle has been established, some things can be censored, now the question is only how to decide.
+If we are not absolute in our defence of freedom of expression and dissent, then the principle has been established: some things can be censored, now the question is only how to decide on what can or cannot be censored.
 In the traditional Torah perspective, good and right is defined by compliance with God’s will, which of course still doesn’t sit well with some of us (might even sound Talibanesque) but we need to read Torah within its own frame of reference.